HOME : TOPICS : SCRIPTURES : CONTACT

 A Brief History

 In the early 1500’s it was illegal to translate the scriptures.
-It was illegal to own an English Bible.1 To defy these laws, or even just persevere in any conviction or belief contrary to the teachings of the powerful Church, could mean imprisonment, inquisition, torture, or death by burning alive at a public stake.
-Nonetheless, in face of such danger and persecution God moved and greatly used three men in the production of the Matthew Bible: William Tyndale (c.1494-1536), John Rogers (c.1500-1555), and Miles (or Myles) Coverdale (c.
+It was illegal even to own or to read an English Bible.1 To defy these laws could mean imprisonment, inquisition, torture, or death by burning alive at a public stake.
+Nonetheless, in face of such danger and persecution God moved and greatly used three men in the translation and production of the Matthew Bible: William Tyndale (c.1494-1536), John Rogers (c.1500-1555), and Myles Coverdale (c.
 1487-1569).
-Each of these men worked largely alone as to his contribution; interestingly, this is also, of course, how the original scriptures were first given to us in their original tongues.

 William Tyndale: England was unsafe for a Bible translator, so William Tyndale worked in exile from hiding places on the continent.
 There, in difficulty and poverty, he began the great work of translating the New Testament from Greek into English.
 He believed God had called him to this work,2 and history has confirmed his calling.
 He was a learned man, a top notch grammarian, a lover of God’s word, and fluent in eight languages including German, Spanish, Greek, Latin, Hebrew which he learned later in life, and of course his beloved native English.
 In translating the New Testament, Tyndale worked largely alone, using the Greek scriptures compared and compiled from original manuscripts by the Dutch scholar Desiderius Erasmus.
 He also used a minimal number of other resources including dictionaries, grammars, and Martin Luther’s German translation.
 His New Testament was first published in 15263 and the little bibles, so small they could fit in your hand, were smuggled into England in bales of cotton, where people hungry for truth purchased them at great personal risk.